mia-platform/documentation/docs/paas/deployment_tools.md

   * Flagger deploys the v2 with the `-canary` suffix;
   * the v1 is still up and running and serves the traffic to the users;
   * the conformance test step starts;
-3. Flagger runs the load tests, if specified &rarr; if the failure treshold is reached, the release is aborted;
+3. Flagger runs the load tests, if specified: if the failure treshold is reached, the release is aborted;
-4. Flagger check metrics, if specified &rarr; if the failure treshold is reached, the release is aborted;
+4. Flagger check metrics, if specified: if the failure treshold is reached, the release is aborted;
 5. Flagger validates the SLOs;
 6. Flagger promotes the new v2 version and terminates the old v1.